department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

 - Tell me a little about your background and your service history.

-## Document Veterans' expectations of the tool- 10 minutes
+## Document Veterans' expectations of the tool - 10 minutes
 - Are you currently using a representative to assist with a disputed VA claim?
 - Is that representative an attorney or a VSO?
 - When did you allocate your rights to an attorney/VSO to help with your VA claim?